18F/portfolios/README.md

 To contribute, you'll just need a GitHub account.
 After that, check out [CONTRIBUTING.MD](./CONTRIBUTING.MD) for some more details.

-For Human Services Portfolio content, check out 🔒[our governance/approval process](https://docs.google.com/document/d/18JpJs6HDY624atN8RcL1vgTCkLOfd2_T7C-2BFEMPQI/edit#heading=h.w7bz3n3oh45o).
+For Human Services Portfolio content, check out 🔒 [our governance/approval process](https://docs.google.com/document/d/18JpJs6HDY624atN8RcL1vgTCkLOfd2_T7C-2BFEMPQI/edit#heading=h.w7bz3n3oh45o).
 The is no Official Editor as of yet, but you can hop into either the #portfolio-site or #portfolio-human-srvcs channel on Slack, or tag/DM @stvnrlly.

 ### Adding a portfolio project